 How much is the Tenants deposit and what happens to it?

-Typically this is six weeks’ rent and is payable upon the signing of the Tenancy Agreement.
+Typically this is five weeks’ rent and is payable upon the signing of the Tenancy Agreement.
 The deposit should then be registered with a Tenancy deposit protection scheme within 14 days.

 Rubicon can hold the deposit as a stakeholder and register this with a deposit protection scheme, resulting in a faster and more efficient deposit release process at the end of the Tenancy.
 This is mandatory for managed properties.